openstack/taskflow/doc/source/atoms.rst

 .. note::

-    They are *similar* to exception handlers but are made to be *more* capable due to there ability to *dynamically* choose a reconciliation strategy, which allows for these atoms to influence subsequent execution(s) and the inputs any associated atoms require.
+    They are *similar* to exception handlers but are made to be *more* capable due to their ability to *dynamically* choose a reconciliation strategy, which allows for these atoms to influence subsequent execution(s) and the inputs any associated atoms require.